alpha-unito/FastFederatedLearning/README.md

 cd FastFederatedLearning
 source setup.sh
 ```
-Lasty, all that is needed to do to run the full set of experiments is to run the `reproduce.sh` script:
+Lasty, all that is needed to run the full set of experiments is to run the `reproduce.sh` script:
 ```
 bash reproduce.sh
 ```
-This script will take care of running in a replicate manner (5 times) all available examples (3) in all the available configuration (3), for a total of 5\*3\*3=45 runs.
+This script will take care of running in a replicate manner (5 times) all available examples (3) in all the available configurations (3), for a total of 5\*3\*3=45 runs.
 The mean execution time for each combination will be reported on the output, and logs will be saved for each experiment.
+Inside the reproduce script, the `MAX_ITER` variable can be set to change the replica factor of the experiments.

 ### Power measurements